Secure coding guidelines

 The aim of the Secure Coding Guideline is to serve as an easy reference, to help developers quickly understand secure coding practices.
 It contains a list of best practices with explanations and with code examples for several programing languages.
 It helps developer to understand what application controls they need to use, how to develop a secured application controls and how to defend against most of the application attacks.

 The CWE (Common Weakness Enumeration) includes more than 700 types of application vulnerabilities, i.e. vulnerabilities which a developer may include in the application.
-In most cases it occurs cause a lack of knowledge, the developers are rarely trained in secure development in the universities, colleges and other institutions where they learn software development and as a result the developed applications contains a lot of vulnerabilities.
+In most cases it occurs due to a lack of knowledge, the developers are rarely trained in secure development in universities, colleges and other institutions where they learn software development and as a result the developed applications contain many vulnerabilities.

-The Secure Coding Guideline is another tool that assist the developers to understand how do develop secured application and how to fix vulnerabilities that have founded in the source code of their applications.
-This guide allows to avoid vulnerabilities introduction in the code during its writing, which improves the time to market time for each new piece of code.
+The Secure Coding Guideline is another tool that helps developers understand how do develop secured application and how to fix vulnerabilities that were found in their applications’ source code.
+This guide helps avoid introduction of vulnerabilities into the code during its writing, which improves the time-to-market for each new piece of code.